lowlighter/metrics/README.md

 ##### Setup in your own instance

-Add the following to your `settings.json`
+Add the following to your `settings.json` and pass `?habits=1` in url when generating metrics.
 ```json
   "plugins":{
     "habits":{